-==> The 15" outer radius was chosen based on the X-ray PWNe observed for pulsars with comparable E_dots by scaling their angular size with their distance.
+==> The 15" outer radius was chosen based on the X-ray PWNe observed for pulsars with comparable $E{\rm dots}$ by scaling their angular size with their distance.
 A good reference for this is the review article by Kargaltsev & Pavlov 2008 (arXiv:0801.2602v2), in particular Tables 1 and 2.
 The inner 2" was chosen so as to minimize the contribution from the point-source pulsar emission.
-We updated the text with these new informations.